 Know the Major Differences between Private- and Public-Sector Companies

-The primary difference between public- and private-sector jobs is that public-sector jobs are generally within a government agency, whilst private-sector jobs are those where employees are working for non-governmental agencies.
-This includes jobs within individual businesses as well as within other types of company organizations.
+The primary difference between public- and private-sector jobs is that public-sector jobs are generally within a government agency, while private-sector jobs are those where employees work for non-governmental agencies.
+This includes jobs within individual businesses and other types of company organizations.

-If you are looking for employment but are not sure whether you seek to work within the public or private sector, then the following guide will provide you with some useful tips and advice on the different types of jobs available within each sector:
+Suppose you are looking for employment but are not sure whether you seek to work within the public or private sector.
+In that case, the following guide will provide you with some useful tips and advice on the different types of jobs available within each sector:

 Examples of public-sector employment areas: